 MAP65 seems to work well with a wide input range, but try to keep it in the +20 to +30dB range.
 In my own experience, input levels above +40dB cause significantly reduced decodes.

-With the settings I'm currently using, Linrad+MAP65 can decode just as well as my Yaseu FT-817ND transceiver with WSJT9 software.
+With the settings I'm currently using, Linrad+MAP65 can decode just as well as my Yaseu FT-817ND transceiver with WSJT9 software in the range of -25dB and better signals.
+For extremely faint signals in the range between -30dB and -25dB, the analog WSJT9 system seems to have better performance at decoding traces.
 Whether Linrad+MAP65 can be adjusted to perform even better remains to be seen.
 There are many factors that can be adjusted in Linrad, and what I have here is a starting point.
 It will be interesting to see what the ultimate consensus is on "best" settings for these softwares.

 Ordering a FUNcube Dongle Pro Plus: Howard Long G6LVB has ordering instructions on his website at http://www.funcubedongle.com/, look for the tab called "The New FUNcube Dongle Pro+", you can find out about how to order it right there.
 When I ordered mine, there was a waiting list of a few weeks -- put in your name and Howard will send you an email telling you when yours is ready to order.
 Pricing is on the website also, and proceeds from these units go to AMSAT-UK's FUNcube satellite project, so it's also for a very good cause.